nicksmith100/milestone-project-1/README.md

     ![Mobile wireframes](readme_images/mobile_wireframes.png)

-  - Only desktop and mobile wireframes were created, the expectation being that tablets in landscape mode would adopt the desktop layout, while tablets in portrait mode would adopt the mobil layout.
-In reality, the use of [Bootstrap's grid system](https://getbootstrap.com/docs/5.3/layout/grid/) means that the layout is more responsive, providing various layouts at different device breakpoints (more on this in the **Layout and Styling** section below).
+  - Only desktop and mobile wireframes were created, the expectation being that tablets in landscape mode would adopt the desktop layout, while tablets in portrait mode would adopt the mobile layout.
+In reality, the use of [Bootstrap's grid system](https://getbootstrap.com/docs/5.3/layout/grid/) means that the layout is more responsive, providing various layouts at different device breakpoints (see **Layout and Styling** section below).
 Nevertheless, the wireframes provided a useful reference to keep the overall layout of the site on track.

   - While the overall structure of the site stays true to the wireframes, there are some notable differences in the final page designs which came about for both business and UX reasons:

-    - To provide more choice to the customer, rather than offering packages of specific games, the company decided to categorise the games into "tiers" and offer packages coomprising different numbers of games from each tier.
+    - To provide more choice to the customer, rather than offering packages of specific games, the company decided to categorise the games into "tiers" and offer packages comprising different numbers of games from each tier.
 Therefore, on the homepage the different packages are displayed in stylised boxes (similar to Monopoly cards) with a description of their contents - and these weren't included in the original wireframes.
 The games are then displayed beneath in their different tiers, each tier including a slideshow of images and description of the games - akin to the intended layout of the packages as shown in the wireframes.

     - Since the company only has limited photos of the games, and these are already in use on the homepage, a separate gallery page would not have added any value.
 Therefore the gallery page does not feature in the final design, but may be added once the company has more candid photos of the games in use during events.